What is Vitamin K, and what does it do for my body?

 The RDA for men is 120 micrograms/day, and 90 micrograms/day for women.
 There is no upper limit set, because there are no known toxicity symptoms!

 The vitamin does also assist in creating strong bones by allowing bone proteins to bind with minerals.
-Without the vitamin, bone density is low.
+Without Vitamin K, bone density is low.

 As you would expect, a deficiency in Vitamin K would result in an inability to properly clot blood.
 This could cause hemorrhaging and blood loss.
 As well, bones would not be able to mineralize and become strong, making fractures more possible.